khowling/kh-blog/blog/2024-06-15-plat-eng/index.md

 Working with applications teams and partners developing cloud native apps on Azure, you quickly learn developer time is valuable, enthusiasm & flow state is critically important.

-Whenever an application team has to _wait_ for an environment, _wait_ for a access, a service now ticket, a support case, admin access to install tooling, productivity is dramatically effected, projects can be 2x longer and of lower quality
+Whenever an application team has to _wait_ for an environment, _wait_ for a access, a service now ticket, a support case, admin access to install tooling, productivity is dramatically effected, projects can be 2x longer and of lower quality.

 Equally, it's important to have a designed, governed secure environment when using the public cloud, so your workload teams start right, and stay right!
 This covers all the normal design pillars of a well architected solution, reliability, security, cost and performance.